mui/material-ui/docs/data/material/migration/migration-v5/migration-v5.md

 Expect updates as new breaking changes are introduced.
 :::

-Material UI no longer supports UMD bundle.
+Material UI no longer provides UMD bundle.